jeremytammik/tbc/a/1961_inst_in_room.md

 The recommendation stands
 to [avoid PDF for on-screen reading](https://www.nngroup.com/articles/avoid-pdf-onscreen-reading-original).
-It was vaced a long time, and apparently still stand, cf. [PDF: still unfit for human consumption, 20 years later](https://www.nngroup.com/articles/pdf-unfit-for-human-consumption).
+It was voiced a long time ago and apparently still stands, cf. [PDF: still unfit for human consumption, 20 years later](https://www.nngroup.com/articles/pdf-unfit-for-human-consumption).
-In stead, the author recommends to use HTML gateway pages instead of PDFs, since [gateway pages prevent pdf shock](https://www.nngroup.com/articles/gateway-pages-prevent-pdf-shock).
+Instead, the author recommends using HTML gateway pages instead of PDFs, since [gateway pages prevent pdf shock](https://www.nngroup.com/articles/gateway-pages-prevent-pdf-shock).

 I fully agree with the latter, and mostly try to clearly mark links that lead to a PDF so that the unwary reader is well prepared for leaving the world of HTML before following the link.